 Our Lady of Lourdes Primary School aims to be a technology rich school integrating technology into all curriculum areas to enhance learning.
 A 1:1 Program exists for students from Years 2 to 6 with a large bank of iPads available for Prep and Year 1.
-In Year 5 and 6 students each student has access to an iPad to use at school and at home, enabling communication and collaboration among peers and teachers and connecting parents to their child's learning.
+In Year 3 to 6 each student has access to an iPad to use at school and at home, enabling communication and collaboration among peers and teachers and connecting parents to their child's learning.
 The 1:1 program enables students to experience growth in many areas - self confidence, organisation, motivation to learn and learning in a range of modalities.

 A 1:1 environment should be the goal of every learning institution, however the iPad has not taken over the classroom, nor has it replaced quality teaching.
 Teachers have welcomed the device like their predecessors welcomed the chalkboard, the calculator and the CD-ROM.
 The device gives our students a better opportunity to share, connect and seek out information.
 The iPad is not a distraction, but another arm of the classroom.
 It is not always on display.
 There are times when the best lessons are done with the absence of the iPad.